-What is Uninsured Motorist coverage?
+What Is Uninsured Motorist Coverage?

-This coverage serves to protect you against drivers with no insurance or too little coverage to pay the full amount for your injuries.
-UM policies also cover passengers in vehicles who are hit by uninsured or underinsured drivers.
+This coverage serves to protect you against drivers with no insurance or too little coverage to pay the total amount for your injuries.
+UM policies also cover passengers in vehicles who are uninsured or who underinsured drivers hit.

-Uninsured Motorist coverage and Louisiana Law
+Uninsured Motorist Coverage and Louisiana Law

-This requirement is of paramount importance, as all vehicle owners signing up for a new insurance policy must carefully read their policy language and coverage to make sure that they have UM coverage, or know that they are actively and consciously rejecting it.
+This requirement is of paramount importance, as all vehicle owners signing up for a new insurance policy must carefully read their policy language and coverage to make sure that they have UM coverage or know that they are actively and consciously rejecting it.

 Complete a Free Case Evaluation form now